AhmedAkram96/myAdam/README.md

 This repo represents the solution for the task requested by MyAdam.

-It includes Server and Client directories.
+It could be accessed directly from: https://practical-cat-production.up.railway.app/

 ## functionalities: